Zoneomics Logo

 A.

 Purpose.
-This section provides a discretionary approval process for specific use permits, which are required for uses that have unique or widely varying operating characteristics or unusual site development features.
+This section provides a discretionary approval process for conditional use permits, which are required for uses that have unique or widely varying operating characteristics or unusual site development features.
 The uses classified as specific uses tend to more intensely dominate the area in which they are located than do other permitted uses in the district.
-Care should be taken to integrate specific land uses with other uses in the area and to prevent adverse impacts on the community at large.
+Care should be taken to integrate specific land uses with other uses in the area and to prevent adverse impacts on the community at-large.
 The procedure encourages public review and evaluation of a use's operating characteristics and site development features.
-This review process is intended to provide assurance to the community that such uses will be compatible with their locations and surrounding land uses and will further the purposes of this Ordinance.
+This review process is intended to provide assurance to the community that such uses will be compatible with their locations and surrounding land uses and will further the purposes of this ordinance.

 B.